 For a more casual dinner party, getting your guests involved is a good idea.
 You can ask them to provide a dish so that you don’t have to do so much yourself.

 The challenge with this is that you could end up with a lot of different dishes that don’t go with each other.
-To prevent this happening, you might want to suggest a theme.

 This is easy with certain events, such as barbecues, but you can still try plenty of themes for other parties.
-You could pick a country or culture, or maybe an era, to help give people ideas.

 Prepare Food in Advance